Personnel Commission

 Since 1938, Montebello Unified School District has been a Merit System district dedicated to the proper selection and retention of classified employees based on merit and fitness.
 Adherence to the merit system principles, as regulated by the California Education Code and the District's Personnel Commission Rules and Regulations , is overseen by a three member Personnel Commission.

-MR. LEONARD NARUMI, VICE CHAIR
+MR. LEONARD NARUMI, CHAIR

 Leonard Narumi retired from the Montebello Unified School District in Los Angeles County where he served as the district’s Visual and Performing Arts Coordinator for 10 years.
 Prior to his tenure as the district’s VAPA Coordinator, Narumi served as Director of Instrumental Music and Chair of the Music Department at George Miller Schurr High School, his alma mater, for 24 years.
 Under his guidance, Schurr’s band, orchestra, and auxiliary programs grew to record numbers, appeared in the prestigious Pasadena Tournament of Roses Parade, and garnered many artistic and competitive accolades throughout Southern California, Florida, and Hawaii.